helidon-io/helidon/docs/mp/openapi/openapi-generator.md

-Recall from earlier how the OpenAPI generator gathers operations into one or more APIs or services and generates either an abstract class or an interface—​your choice—​for each API.
+Recall from earlier how the OpenAPI generator gathers operations into one or more APIs or services and generates either an abstract class or an interface your choice for each API.
 You need to extend each generated API class or implement each generated API interface by writing your own classes.

 Any input parameters to the operations are expressed as POJO model objects or